 In any hazard and risk assessment, human life and welfare are the most important resources to protect.
-Homes, businesses, aesthetics, cultural, and ecological resources are all important factors and certainly influence any recommendation, but the safety and welfare of residents and emergency responders remains the top priority.
-The WUI and intermix communities in the assessment area have inherent risks: residential and commercial development in areas historically prone to fire, hazardous fuels, and limited access.
-These risks contribute to fires that have high resistance to control.
-Catastrophic wildfire has a severe and long-term impact on all natural resource and ecological values that we have come to take for granted.
-The actions recommended in this CWPP are geared towards lowering the wildfire risk to neighborhoods, as well as economic and ecological resources.
+To develop the original CWPP, Anchor Point Group LLC, in collaboration with the citizens and other stakeholders in the GGFPD, identified five priority values to be protected.
+Any ranking process for values is inherently subjective and should be continuously updated and prioritized by stakeholders and land managers.
+The WUI communities in the assessment area have inherent wildfire hazards: residential development in areas historically prone to fire, hazardous fuels, and limited access.
+These hazards contribute to fires that have high resistance to control.
+The actions recommended in this CWPP are geared towards lowering the wildfire hazards to neighborhoods, as well as economic and ecological values at risk to wildfire losses.
+With these issues in mind, the following values at risk are priorities for protection in the planning area for the GGFPD: